macdarat/CS3012/biographyOfASoftwareEngineer.md

 >"I was talking with my colleague about the possibility of an object-oriented scripting language.
 I knew Perl (Perl4, not Perl5), but I didn't like it really, because it had the smell of a toy language (it still has).
 The object-oriented language seemed very promising.
 I knew Python then.
 But I didn't like it, because I didn't think it was a true object-oriented language — OO features appeared to be add-on to the language.
 As a language maniac and OO fan for 15 years, I really wanted a genuine object-oriented, easy-to-use scripting language.
 I looked for but couldn't find one.
 So I decided to make it."
 [-Matz, talking on the Ruby mailing list in 1999](http://ruby-doc.org/docs/ruby-doc-bundle/FAQ/FAQ.html)

+Ruby's first release was in the year 1995 (ruby-0.95).
+Ruby 1.0 released was then released in December 1996.
+The Japanese Ruby community began to grow.
+Programmers and designers there who don't understand English are big fans.
+In 1999,  Matz co authors the first Ruby book with a colleague.
+In the early 2000s Ruby began to grow big outside of Japan.
+Later, the web development framework Ruby on Rails would lead to Matz's language becomming extremely popular.
+Even this website, Github, was [designed using Ruby on Rails](https://en.wikipedia.org/wiki/GitHub#GitHub).
+Matz continues to lead work on the Ruby language to this day.
+[Ruby history source.](http://blog.nicksieger.com/articles/2006/10/20/rubyconf-history-of-ruby/)